JasonDGian/personal-projects/MIXBOX/Mixbox_project.md

 - Lessons learned.
 - Future improvements.

--->

-# Motherboard box.

-The mother board box (from now on mo-box), is the piece that will hold the motherboard extracted from the controller.
-This piece will protect the fragile connections of the wires soldered to the motherboard testing pads.
-I decided, because i

 To properly mount the motherboard within the controller and secure it and organize the connections and wiring I decided to create sort of an enclosure of the motherboard of the controller.
 To build the motherboard I went a little bit overkill and decided to first model an aproximation of the motherboard itselt to see how could i play around with it in the controller body space.